This chapter has been all about creating formulations for lotion making.

 Skincare creams should be free of preservatives.

 We completely disagree; all products should contain preservatives, any product that contains water encourages bacteria and mould, which is really dangerous.

 If you’re interested in finding out more information on this subject, you may find the article, “What are Parabens” useful.

 As an aesthetician, I am always amazed at how many people believe that your skin somehow, naturally, balances itself.

-This is a topic that is covered in greater detail in the article, “The Soap and Water Debate“.
+This is a topic covered in greater detail in the article, “The Soap and Water Debate“.